florianpircher/Anchor-Annotations/README.md

 If there are multiple anchor names that would overlap one another, they are stacked vertically.
 Anchor names that have been shifted are still connected to their original anchor position with a faint line.

+## Localization

+The plugin is available in German, English, Italian, and Russian (thanks to [Victoria Lopukhina](https://vikavita.com)).

+If you would like to localize this plugin into Arabic, Czech, Spanish, French, Japanese, Korean, Portuguese, Turkish, Chinese (simplified), or Chinese (traditional), please contact me.
+Also, if you spot any issues with the existing localizations, let me know and I will fix it.

 ## Settings

 Anchor Annotations offers a range of configurable settings.